cabal-club/cable/readme.md

 Above, "to the channel" refers to the `channel` field set on a given post.

 #### 5.3.4 Synchronization
-The `Request Channel State` and `Request Channel Time Range` requests are sufficient for a client to track the state of a channel that a user is interested in.
+The `Channel State Request` and `Channel Time Range Request` requests are sufficient for a client to track the state of a channel that a user is interested in.
 The former request allowing tracking general state (who is in the channel, its topic, information about users in the channel), and the latter tracks its chat message history.

-The recommended way to use `Request Channel Time Range` to track a channel is to maintain a "rolling window".
-For example, a user that wishes to stay up-to-date with the last week's worth of chat history would, on client start-up, issue a `Request Channel Time Range` request with `time_start=now()-25200` (25200 seconds in a week) for a given channel of interest.
+The recommended way to use `Channel Time Range Request` to track a channel is to maintain a "rolling window".
+For example, a user that wishes to stay up-to-date with the last week's worth of chat history would, on client start-up, issue a `Channel Time Range Request` request with `time_start=now()-25200` (25200 seconds in a week) for a given channel of interest.
 Known hashes provided by `Hash Response` messages can be safely ignored, while newly discovered hashes can be made to induce `Post Request` messages for their content.